 It does it as well as we did, if not better.
 Also, the machine doesn't need pay, doesn't need rest, doesn't need vacation, is never ill, and worst of all, doesn't even need a job!

-- This trope is contradicted by the "Luddite fallacy"; even though a machine can do more work than a person, it doesn't mean that the company will employ fewer people—instead, the company may just produce more product for the same number of employees (of course, this still puts artisans out of a job in favour of technicians).
+- A common argument against this trope is calling concerns about automation an example of the "Luddite fallacy" which says that even though a machine can do more work than a person, it doesn't mean that the company will employ fewer people—instead, the company may just produce more product for the same number of employees.

 "If the Luddite fallacy were true we would all be out of work because productivity has been increasing for two centuries."—Alex Tabarrok, Economist

-- The countering view is that the Digital Revolution is proving far more disruptive to the job market than the two Industrial Revolutions, by replacing not merely physical, but also routine cognitive labor as well, obsoleting the need for the bulk of office and customer service jobs, effectively leaving the need for humans only at those (very few, and definitely not suitable for everyone) positions where innovative thought is required constantly.
-Such a view is held by Ryan Avent of The Economist, Martin Ford, C.G.P.
-Grey, The Gartner Group, and Jaron Lanier, among others.
+- Ryan Avent of The Economist and others argue that the Luddite Fallacy is no longer relevant in the digital age.
+According to them, the Digital Revolution is proving far more disruptive to the job market than the two Industrial Revolutions, by replacing not merely physical, but also routine cognitive labor as well, obsoleting the need for the bulk of office and customer service jobs, effectively leaving the need for humans only at those positions where innovative thought is required constantly.
+See here for links: Ryan Avent of The Economist, Martin Ford, C.G.P.
+Grey, The Gartner Group, and Jaron Lanier.

 - Walt Disney Studios was in financial straits after Sleeping Beauty didn't make its cost back, so Ub Iwerks adapted the xerography process to eliminate hand-inking.
-Not good for you if you worked in the Disney inking department.
+This led to the elimination of the Disney inking department.

-- On that same note, hand-painted movie posters falling by the wayside in favor of Photoshop, Paint Shop Pro, and similar photomanipulation and computer art tools.
-Savvy artists simply applied their expertise to the new medium and modified the programs to fit their needs accordingly
+- Hand-painted movie posters has fallen by the wayside in favor of Photoshop, Paint Shop Pro, and similar photomanipulation and computer art tools.
+Savvy artists have simply applied their expertise to the new medium and modified the programs to fit their needs.